LSPECTRONIZTAR/LSPECTR-OS/README.md

 - **Gaming Experience**: Play your favorite LSPECTROniverse games directly within LSPECTR-OS, eliminating the hassle of constantly switching between applications for convenience.
 - **Multimedia Content**: Enjoy a variety of entertainment options, including YouTube videos and animations (specifically the ones created by [the developer](https://github.com/LSPECTRONIZTAR)).
-- **Reading Material**: Dive into random stories and novels created by me out of pure boredom to relax and unwind.
+- **Reading Material**: While I didn't have my PC, I spent my time making random novels and stories, but I figured I might as well share my work with others if I was going to work that hard on them.
+So I added a reading feature for no good reason.
 - **Privacy Assurance**: LSPECTR-OS prioritizes your privacy and security.
 It does not share your personal information publicly, ensuring a safe and secure environment.

 ## Installation